microsoftgraph/microsoft-graph-docs-contrib/concepts/sdks/sdks-overview.md

 When building applications using Microsoft Graph, we recommend that you get a free Microsoft 365 developer subscription by signing up for the [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program).

-## Additional resources
+## See also

 * For more details about the features and capabilities of the SDK, see the SDK [design requirements documentation](https://github.com/microsoftgraph/msgraph-sdk-design).
 * Request or vote on additional features at the [Microsoft 365 Developer Platform ideas forum](https://techcommunity.microsoft.com/t5/microsoft-365-developer-platform/idb-p/Microsoft365DeveloperPlatform/label-name/Microsoft%20Graph).
-* For a list of SDKs and samples for Microsoft Graph, see the [Microsoft Graph resources page](https://developer.microsoft.com/en-us/graph/gallery/?filterBy=Samples,SDKs).
+* For a list of samples for Microsoft Graph, see the [Microsoft Graph resources page](https://developer.microsoft.com/en-us/graph/gallery/?filterBy=Samples).